oVirt/ovirt-site/source/uncategorized/quantum-ipam-integration.html.md

 For each Network with DHCP enabled and defined subnet(s), the DHCP Agent:

-*   Submits a network creation request to the layer 2 driver plugin.
+*   Submits a network plug-in request to the interface driver, which creates a tap device which will be plugged to the network by the L2 agent.
 *   Write port definitions (MAP + IP) to a conf file
 *   Spawn a dnsmasq instance with the defined ranges (CIDRs) and the conf file